Lease vs Buy Calculator

 Step 10: View Recommendation

-Based on your inputs, the tool gives a suggestion:
+Based on your inputs, the Lease vs Buy Calculator gives a suggestion:

 - ✅ Buying is better if the after-tax buy cost is lower; leasing is better if the after-tax lease cost is lower